kelvinpurdom/MushroomPrediction/README.md

 # Data analysis
-- Document here the project: MushroomPrediction
+- the project: MushroomPrediction
-- Description: Project Description
+- Description: Poisonous Mushroom predictor, based on several factors.
 - Data Source: kaggle dataset
 - Type of analysis: Building a Prediction model with a Random Forest Classifier.